About the Innkeepers

 The entire building was painted white during this time, yet it retained much of the original architectural details like the fish scale shingles, dentil molding, and Colonial columns lining the wraparound front porch.
 There were 48 rooms, but the dining room had been removed at some point to make room for additional guest quarters and living space for the family.

-Gus and Carol Bruno with their two sons, Peter and Jason, purchased the inn in 1988 and moved in just one week before the Memorial Day weekend opening.
-In the mid-90s they turned the Hotel Scarborough into the Scarborough Inn Bed and Breakfast and ran the inn until April 1, 2014 when they turned the innkeeper keys over to Brandie and Steve Cesari.
+Gus and Carol Bruno and sons, Peter and Jason, purchased the inn in 1988 and moved in just one week before opening on Memorial Day weekend.
+In the mid-1990’s they turned the Hotel Scarborough into the Scarborough Inn Bed & Breakfast and operated the inn until April 1, 2014 when they turned the innkeeper keys over to Brandie and Steve Cesari.